morganmarienelson/Game-Development/project2/README.md

 ## Overview

-This project creates a flap enemy movement pattern for a bat enemy icon.
+This project displays various movement patterns for enemies within a game.

 ### Enemies